conestack/yafowil.documentation/docs/_sources/introduction.rst.txt

 A *widget* is an instance of a *blueprint* created by the factory.
 Factory is a singleton and operates as a registry for blueprints.

-By calling the factory, a widget is created; here, a naked text input field from the ``text`` blueprint:
+By calling the factory, a widget is created.

+Here, a naked text input field from the ``text`` blueprint:

 .. code-block:: python